-Additional Support Pupils with SEN are provided with additional support through a variety of approaches and strategies.
+Pupils with SEN are provided with additional support through a variety of approaches and strategies.
 Provision is planned by the class teacher and implemented by both the teacher and Learning Support Assistants (LSAs).

-A nurture group is run in school by a Higher Level Teaching Assistant and a supporting LSA; this runs every morning with 5-8 children attending.
-Children's suitability for the group is based on a variety of factors and, before joining the group, school staff will complete a Boxall Profile assessment and liaise closely with parents.
-The nurture group is overseen by the SENCo, who liaises regularly with staff running the group.
+A speech and language group is run in school by trained LSAs; this runs every afternoon with 3-4 children attending each session.
+Every morning, we run our Rise and Shine group which focuses on wellbeing.
+All additional groups are overseen by the SENCo, who liaises regularly with staff running the groups.

 As a school, we also employ a play therapist who works in school with individuals and groups of children for one day each week.

-Please click here Staff Training and Specialist Expertise Class teachers and LSAs receive regular training specific to a range of special educational needs.
+Staff Training and Specialist Expertise

+Class teachers and LSAs receive regular training specific to a range of special educational needs.
 Staff are given regular opportunities to attend training courses/workshops both in and out of school, with time allocated for training to be disseminated back to other staff members.
 The SENCo holds termly staff meetings based on a relevant topic or area of need.
 When appropriate and necessary, the SENCo draws on the expertise of specialists such as Educational Psychologists, Inclusion Partners, Speech Therapists, School Nurses and Community Paediatricians.

+External Agencies

-External Agencies As a school, we work closely with a variety of professionals to ensure the best outcomes for all pupils with SEN: Statutory Assessment Service; Educational Psychologists; Inclusion Partners; Speech Therapists; Community Paediatricians; School Nurses; Health Visitors; Family Support Workers; Emotional Wellbeing and Mental Health Service (EWMHS); Occupational Therapists; Physiotherapists; School Counsellors.
+As a school, we work closely with a variety of professionals to ensure the best outcomes for all pupils with SEN: Statutory Assessment Service; Educational Psychologists; Inclusion Partners; Speech Therapists; Community Paediatricians; School Nurses; Health Visitors; Family Support Workers; Essex Child and Family Wellbeing service; Children's and Adolescent's Mental Health Service (CAMHS); Occupational Therapists; Physiotherapists; School Counsellors.

-Complaints and Policies We operate an 'open door' policy to the SENCo and Headteacher.
+Complaints and Policies

+We operate an 'open door' policy to the SENCo and Headteacher.
 We aim to resolve any issues swiftly and in person, often coming to a mutual understanding and agreement.
-If concerns cannot be resolved by informal discussion or through the Governing Body, there is a complaints procedure for Academies through the Secretary of State in the Department of Education under Section 496 of the Education Act.
+If concerns cannot be resolved by informal discussion or through the Governing Body, there is a complaints procedure for Academies through the Secretary of State in the Department of Educaton under Section 496 of the Education Act.
 Details are available in the school office.

+Accessibility

-Accessibility Moulsham Infant School is an inclusive school community open to all children, including those with SEN. We have adapted features in school such as ramps and adjustable changing tables to ensure that facilities are available to include all pupils.
+Moulsham Infant School is an inclusive school community open to all children, including those with SEN. We have adapted features in school such as ramps and adjustable changing tables to ensure that facilities are available to include all pupils.
 In addition to this, the school has a selection of specialist teaching and learning resources that are used to aid pupil progress.
-These may include items such as pencil grips, worbble cushions and individual visual timetables.
+These may include items such as pencil grips, wobble cushions and individual visual timetables.
 Further specialist resources or equipment are made or purchased according to the needs of the children.

-Local Offer and Support The Essex Local Offer provides information on the services that are available in Essex for children and young people with SEN from 0 to 25 years.
-This can be found at www.essexlocaloffer.org.uk There are a range of organisations which provide support to families and young people with SEN. Details of some of these organisations are listed below. - EWMHS: https://www.nelft.nhs.uk/services-ewmhs/ 0300 300 1600 - Families in Focus: http://www.familiesinfocusessex.org.uk/ 01245 353575 - Parc-Essex: https://www.parc-essex.co.uk/ 01376 528999
+Local Offer and Support

+The Essex Local Offer provides information on the services that are available in Essex for children and young people with SEN from 0 to 25 years.
+This can be found at Home - Essex Local OfferEssex Local Offer

+There are a range of organisations which provide support to families and young people with SEN. Details of some of these organisations are listed below.

+- Home Essex Child and Family Wellbeing Service (essexfamilywellbeing.co.uk) - Essex SEND Information, Advice and Support Service (essexsendiass.co.uk) - Parent/Carer Support Groups in Mid Essex Essex Local OfferEssex Local Offer

+- Information Report written: September 2022 - To be reviewed: September 2023